 - Locate the 3-vertical dots icon.
 Using the mouse-click, open the menu.

 - Pick Edit the chart.
-Editor is populated on the right side.
+The editor is populated on the right side.

 - From the chart type, select the type – 100% stacked bar chart.